Mariners game against Giants on Tuesday postponed due to poor air quality as series moves to San Francisco

 An air quality alert for the Seattle area has been extended by the National Weather Service through noon on Thursday.
 The official alert states that “pollutants in smoke can cause burning eyes, aggravate heart and lung diseases, and aggravate other serious health problems.
 Clean Air Agencies recommend staying at home when possible, limiting outdoor activites, and following medical advice from health care professionals.”

-As wildfires continue to tear through California, Oregon and Washington, a layer of smoke arrived in the Seattle area on Friday and has failed to dissipate in the days since.
+As wildfires tear through parts of California, Oregon and Washington, a layer of smoke arrived in the Seattle area on Friday and has failed to dissipate in the days since.
 Despite the questionable conditions, the Mariners and A’s completed a doubleheader — with both games lasting seven innings — at T-Mobile Park on Monday.

 After the first game, A’s starter Jesus Luzardo said that “I’m a healthy 22-year-old, I shouldn’t be gasping for air, or missing oxygen, when I’m getting to the line.
 So I’ll leave it at that.”